-Many people ask us ‘what’s the difference between separation and divorce?’.
-Confusingly a legal separation (judicial separation) is different to a separation agreement, and both are different to a divorce.
+Many people ask us about the difference between a divorce and a legal separation.
+Confusingly, a legal separation (judicial separation) is different to a separation agreement, and both are different to a divorce.

 This blog will focus on the difference between a legal separation (judicial separation) and divorce dissolution.